eddiesTime/sme_app/raw_documentation.md

 #### Time to learn
 Time to learn in the context of the evaluation is defined as the time it takes the developer to learn the concepts of the state management solution and implement them successfully in an example application.
 This criteria is based on my own time it took me to learn enough about the state management solution to implement it.

-#### Resources
+#### Sources
-Resources in the context of the evaluation is defined as the amount of resources you will find when you search the Internet for an examples and tutorials for the state management solution.
+Sources in the context of the evaluation is defined as the amount of sources you will find when you search the Internet for examples and tutorials for the state management solution.
 Furthermore if the SMS has a documentation and how well the documentation is written.

 #### Boilerplate
-Amount of Boilerplate in the context of the evaluation is defined as how much boilerplate is being used by the SMS.
+Boilerplate in the context of the evaluation is defined as how much boilerplate is being used by the SMS.

 #### Side-effect handling
 Side-effect-handling in the context of the evaluation is defined as how well the SMS handles side-effects.
 To be more precise does the SMS provide a recommendation or guideline how to handle side-effects, how easy can it be implemented and how well it works.